AnomalyInnovations/toolbeam-cli/README.md

 + **info.x-tb-uuid**:[string]

-  The UUID for the project, generated after the first `tb push`.
+  The UUID for the project generated after the first `tb push`.
 Do not change.

 + **host**:[string]